 With respect to soils, the original petition briefly mentions, "In the 1911 History of Sonoma County," in describing this area, the author notes the distinctive soil of the area as being "Goldridge" and confirms that "the fruit development of Goldridge began about 1880."
-The only other mention of soils from the petition was supplemental evidence on "Additional Viticultural Information" as "The generally hilly terrain and predominately Goldridge soil provides good drainage."69 But, Soil Series conducted by the United States Department of Agriculture also recognized that the predominant soil type is Goldridge soil, Sebastopol Hills is distinct from Green Valley in that almost all viticultural activity occurs on Goldridge soil.71 Indeed, while soil data presented to TTB regarding Green Valley is limited, a distinguishing feature of Sebastopol Hill's AVA is the unique soil types that exist within the proposed boundaries.72
+The only other mention of soils from the petition was supplemental evidence on "Additional Viticultural Information" as "The generally hilly terrain and predominately Goldridge soil provides good drainage."
+But, Soil Series conducted by the United States Department of Agriculture also recognized that the predominant soil type is Goldridge, which covers roughly 60 percent of Green Valley's acreage.
+While Sebastopol Hills has Goldridge soil, Sebastopol Hills is distinct from Green Valley in that almost all viticultural activity occurs on Goldridge soil.
+Indeed, while soil data presented to TTB regarding Green Valley is limited, a distinguishing feature of Sebastopol Hills is the unique soil types that exist within the proposed boundaries.

-For topography, the majority of the vineyards rest on the eastern and western portions respective of the valley floor.73 The eastern half of the valley consists of even-level plains where the elevations range between 100 to 200 feet.74 The eastern portion of the plains, closer to Highway 116, contains the majority of the larger-scale vineyard operations.75 The western portion of Green Valley increases in elevation to ranges of 750 and 800 feet.76 The majority of the vineyards along the western portion consist of small hillside and ridge-top vineyards that predominantly produce world-renowned chardonnays and pinot noirs.77 Indeed, the higher elevation of the western portion affords that region with more sunlight, which causes vineyards to have drier soils and earlier fog burn-off that encourages bud break in the Spring and ripening in Fall.
-Comparatively, Sebastopol Hills consists of gentle rolling, undulating hills with moderate elevations not exceeding 500 feet.78
+Regarding topography, the majority of Green Valley's vineyards rest on the eastern and western portions respective of the valley floor.
+The eastern half of the valley consists of even-level plains where the elevations range between 100 to 200 feet.
+The eastern portion of the plains, closer to Highway 116, contains the majority of the larger-scale vineyard operations.
+The western portion of Green Valley increases in elevation to ranges of 750 and 800 feet.
+The majority of the vineyards along the western portion consist of small hillside and ridge-top vineyards that predominantly produce world-renowned Chardonnays and Pinot Noirs.
+Indeed, the higher elevation of the western portion affords that region with more sunlight, which causes vineyards to have drier soils and earlier fog burn-off that encourages bud break in the Spring and ripening in Fall.
+Comparatively, Sebastopol Hills consists of gentle rolling, undulating hills with moderate elevations not exceeding 600 feet.